 The Community Resilience Team

-The Community Resilience Team leads on implementing Prevent in Newham schools.
+The Community Resilience Team leads on implementing the Prevent across London borough of Newham.

 Community Resilience Team - more information

 The team can offer WRAP (Workshop to Raise Awareness of Prevent) training, support and advice.